PRESCOTT AStronomy Club

 Dr. Will Grundy, Lowell Observatory

-June 4 @ 6p: Club Meeting – “Microgravity experiments”, Jennifer Hanley, Lowell Observatory (more details to come)
+June 4 @ 6p: Club Meeting – “Flying the ‘vomit comet’: Experiences in microgravity”, Dr. Jennifer Hanley, Lowell Observatory

 Monthly club meetings, Starry Nights star parties, and solar/lunar viewing events are open to the public.